rusuionut/rusuionut.github.io/README.md

-This is a community driven, work in progress, collection of IFS related links into one page.
+This is a community driven, curated, work in progress, collection of IFS related links into one page.
 IFS is awesome, enjoy !

 # IFS Institute